CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

      ![](../Images/sc-900-lab15-T2-15upd.png)

 1. From the **Searches** window, select the search you just created, **Test Hold - Sales Search**.
 A window that opens with the Summary tab selected.
-Once the search is complete the status will indciate that the search is completed.
+Once the search is complete the status will indicate that the search is completed.
 You will see a Search statistics tab (if you don't see the Search statistics tab, the search may still be running and may take a few minutes to complete).

     ![](../Images/sc-900-lab15-T2-16upd.png)